 Kate Ahern, author of Teaching Learners with Multiple Special Needs blog, shares in her posting Best Yes" and Rewarding Successive Approximation: Shaping, simply put, is rewarding the small steps that lead to a large success.
 Also known as "rewarding successive approximations" I call it, "Close enough is good enough, for now."
 By which I mean that if we reward a first time step towards meeting a goal and then each tiny step closer we will eventually get there.
 Shaping is baby steps.
 In the case of yes/no this starts with something known as "best yes".

-Below was shared by a colleague but the author is unknown.
-It is the best explanation of teaching yes/no to disabled students that I have read.
+Below was shared by a colleague of mine, however the author is unknown.
+It is the best explanation of teaching yes/no to students with complex communication needs (CCN) that I have read.
 I hope it helps you to understand that yes/no is a cognitively demanding strategy.
 Not that we shouldn't try to teach it but that we must be aware of what and how we are trying to do so.

 - Yes, all children can and do communicate from the moment of birth.
 It is important to remember that communication is not just speech.
 There are a variety of ways to communicate, such as crying when hungry, tugging on mother's skirt to get juice, and speaking in sentences.

 - Life is more than yes and no. Sometimes we need a maybe, I don’t know, I don’t care, etc. Offering a third response should be considered.
 To communicate these, it could be a shoulder shrug, looking up or....

 - Because yes and no really can mean accept and reject, affirm or deny, and often just rhetorical questions- we must be sure what types of questions we are asking.
 When we are trying to develop a yes and no with our students, be sure to ask accept and deny questions only until we are sure that they understand, then we can move on.